tendermint/tendermint/docs/rfc/rfc-012-custom-indexing.md

 The `EventSink` interface retains several limitations of the original proprietary indexer.
 These include:

-- The indexer has no control over which events are reported.
+- The indexer has no control over which event items are reported.
 Only the exact block and transaction events that were reported to the original indexer are reported to a custom indexer.

 - The interface requires the implementation to define methods for the legacy search and query API.
 This requirement comes from the integation with the